Beasta2768/Final-Year-Project/Logbook.md

 		- Same thing for hosting, if we are using hosting methods other than Poseidon we should talk with our supervisor to get approval for it.
 ### Project Development (16-17/10/24)
 - This week I started learning tailwind using https://tailwindcss.com/plus/ui-blocks/documentation
-	- I use tailwind in a temporary react project
+	- I used tailwind in a temporary react project to familiarise myself with it
 ### Advanced web development
 - This week we covered
 	- Persistence - Keeping data/state beyond the life of the process, involving storing data in a database